 In summer this hut can be easily reached by car on the forest road branching off from the Fedarola crossroad on the Great Dolomites Road SS48.

-A shuttle service, with an off-road vehicle in the summer and with a snowmobile in winter, is offered on reservation.
+A snowmobile in winter is offered on reservation.

 From December to Epiphany and during the winter weekends it is possible to book TOFANA BY NIGHT DINNERS with snowmobile service.

 On the panoramic terrace concerts and events, combined with unique landscapes, high-class musicians and the excellent kitchen of the Recafina family, fascinate the guests.

 The kitchen offers a menu prepared with regional ingredients and according to the local recipes, such as the Casunziei, veal goulasch and venison stew.

 Don't miss the Garganelli (a type of pasta) sautéed with Radicchio and Italian sausage and the legendary apple strudel.